tkmallet/ProjectEulerJava/README.md

 `# ProjectEulerSolution

-This repo is to hold all solutions for project euler. solutions may be returned to and optomized at later dates
+This repo is to hold all solutions for project euler. solutions may be returned to and optimized at later dates